 Make sure you're selecting the right microphone based on your vocalist and session type.
 Ribbon microphones, condenser microphones, and dynamic microphones all have radically different sound profiles, so make sure you know your equipment.
 Doing so will provide better lead vocals and protect your equipment for years to come.

 Don't forget to consider using hardware equipment like preamps and compressors as well.
 Test out your vocal chain ahead of time and adjust it as needed with your vocalist.

 Get More Than What You Need

 When in doubt, record another vocal take.
-It's always better to have more than you need than less, and you should aim to have at least 3 solid vocal recordings before considering moving on to the mixing stage of the process.
+It's always better to have more than you need, and you should aim to have at least 3 solid vocal recordings before considering moving on to the mixing stage of the process .
 You'll also want to take into account vocal doubling, recording takes on the left and right side of the microphone, or recording harmonies to use in a future mix.

 Get as much as you can out of your vocal session to prevent having to conduct re-records in the future.
 Check your vocals throughout the session for signs of clipping or excessive popping.
 You'll need to cater the microphone and input settings to the needs of each individual vocalist.